trofi/trofi.github.io.gen/posts/290-two-years-on-nixos.md

 amount of time on `nixos-unstable`.
 Probably because I did a bit of testing when changes were in `staging`.

-I had to deal with a few fallouts around configuration changes related to upgrades:
+I had to deal with fallout around configuration changes related to upgrades:

-- `fontconfig` font hinting default changed: </posts/283-fontconfig-on-160-DPI.html>.
+- `fontconfig` font hinting default [changed](/posts/283-fontconfig-on-160-DPI.html).
   I had to set explicit defaults to restore font rendering.
 - `pipewire` configuration layout changed and I had to slightly adapt my non-standard socket overrides: <https://github.com/NixOS/nixpkgs/pull/220332#issuecomment-1480119470>